ShaqeelAhmad/fuyunix/README.md

 **NOTE: this game is still under early stages of development**

-A small platformer game using SDL2
+A platformer game.

 ## Dependencies

-- c11 C compiler*
+- c11 C compiler
+- make
+- scdoc (optional, for manpages)

 - sdl2 >= 2.0.22
 - sdl2_image
 - sdl2_ttf

+Alternative dependencies, if you want to use the native wayland instead of SDL (set TARGET to wayland in config.mk):

+- libwayland
+- xkbcommon
-- make
+- cairo
-- scdoc (for manpages)
+- freetype2

-\* Only tcc, gcc and clang are tested.
-Other compilers might not work.

 ## Portablility